Alexhuszagh/BreezeStyleSheets/README.md

 Then, you can use `custom.qrc`, along with the generated icons and stylesheets in each folder, in place of `breeze.qrc` for any style.

+**Generating Colors**

+As a reference point, see the pre-generated themes already in [theme](/theme).
+In general, to create a good theme, modify only the highlight colors (blues, greens, purples) to a new color, such that the saturation and lightness stay the same (only the hue changes).
+For example, the color `rgba(51, 164, 223, 0.5)` becomes `rgba(164, 51, 223, 0.5)`.

 # Limitations

 There are some limitations of using Qt stylesheets in general, which cannot be solved by stylesheets.
 To get more fine-grained style control, you should subclass `QCommonStyle`: